shahzaib-123/Malaria_Detection_YOLOv7_Streamlit/README.md

-# YOLOv7 Object Detection with Streamlit
+# MALARIA INFECTED CELLS DETECTION USING YOLOV7

-This project integrates YOLOv7 with Streamlit to provide a simple web interface for real-time object detection.
+This project integrates YOLOv7 with Streamlit to provide a simple web interface for real-time object detection of Malaria Infected Cells.

 ## Getting Started

-Follow these instructions to get the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get the project up and running on your local machine.
 ### Prerequisites

 Before running the project, you need to install the required Python packages: